“How do you build a story within the 20 page framework of a comic while at the same time building the story for a larger story arc?”

 The outline doesn’t care if your story is 5 pages or 500 pages.

 Your outline is going to reveal to you your core story arc and any support story arcs.

 Once you’ve outlined the story and know how the central arc begins and ends, you can look through the outline and pull out the key points of this journey and make a chart of progression.

 START: Luke is a depressed farm kid

 * Luke hires a bounty hunter to get him off Tatooine

 END: Luke is a lead fighter in the rebellion and destroys the Death Star

-Although in the big picture of the main arc the key points will serve very distinct and different structural purposes, at the individual issue level, they will often take the role of the issue’s climax.
+Although, in the big picture of the main arc the key points will serve very distinct and different structural purposes (one may be an inciting incident, another may be a Plan Outcome moment), at the individual issue level, they will often take the role of the issue’s climax.
 Ultimately this depends on the complexity of your outline and the length of the series run.

 // Dealing with the support arcs is a matter of juggling and splicing them into the main arc in an entertaining manner that supports the central arc (rather than disrupt it).
 The key with multiple support arcs is organization.
 And keep in mind too many support arcs will water down the main story on an issue by issue basis. //

 Now of course, each issue must have it’s own complete structure.